Joe Stephens (mayor)

-Sylvester "Joe" Stephens (born 1934/1935) is an American politician who served as the second African-American mayor of Saginaw, Michigan.
+Sylvester "Joe" Stephens (born 1934/1935 – February 1, 2022) was an American politician who served as the second African-American mayor of Saginaw, Michigan.

 Biography

-Known as "Joe", Sylvester Stephens joined the Saginaw Police Force in 1957 and served during the 1967 Saginaw riot when the city had its first African-American mayor, Henry G. Marsh.
+Known as "Joe", Sylvester Stephens was originally from Columbus, Georgia.
+He later moved to Saginaw where his sister lived and in 1957, joined the Saginaw Police Force where he served as a liaison between the city schools and the police department.
+He served during the 1967 Saginaw riot when the city had its first African-American mayor, Henry G. Marsh.